Claude Code: Setup and Usage Tutorial¶

 echo "GitHub CLI: $(gh --version)"

-echo "Claude Code: $(claude-code --version)"
+echo "Claude Code: $(claude --version)"

 All commands should return version numbers without errors.